Insights

 Source: Wikimedia Commons

-According to Phillip Sewell, the Director of the Congressional Budget Office (CBO, a federal agency that provides budget and economic information to Congress), the next crisis might not be so easy to dismiss.
+According to Phillip Sewell, the Director of the Congressional Budget Office (CBO, a nonpartisan federal agency that provides budget and economic information to Congress), the next crisis might not be so easy to dismiss.

 Mr. Sewell said the US risks a market reaction like Britain’s in 2022, when then-prime minister Liz Truss proposed a package of unfunded tax cuts and energy price guarantees.
 Investors demanded a premium to hold British assets, unsettling the bond market and causing the British pound to weaken.
 The turmoil was too much for the prime minister; she resigned after just seven weeks in office.

-The US debt level is historically high and headed to unimaginable levels.
 According to the CBO, the debt held by the public at the end of 2023 was 97.3% of gross domestic product.
 The CBO estimates that debt will increase to 116% of GDP by 2034 and to 171.7% of GDP by 2054.
-Those values dwarf debt held during World War II – 106% of GDP – when the US borrowed heavily to finance that conflict.
+Those values dwarf debt held during and directly after World War II – 106% of GDP – when the US borrowed heavily to finance that conflict.

 FIGURE 1: US DEBT HELD BY THE PUBLIC, PERCENT OF GDP